walterfan/lazy-rabbit-secretary/doc/source/1.design/authorization.md

-# Authentication & Authorization System
+# Authentication & Authorization Module

 A comprehensive, production-ready authentication and authorization system built with Go, Gin, and JWT, featuring multi-tenant support and AWS-style policy-based access control.